fgiannotti/fgiannotti/README.md

 ### Hi there 👋

-- 🔭 I’m currently working for PedidosYa 🚀
+- 🔭 I’m currently working for PedidosYa 🚀 as a Backend Engineer
 - 🌱 I’m currently learning Kotlin and NoSQL DBs and reading the Algorithm Design Manual from Skiena 🤓
 - 👯 I’m looking to collaborate on Golang projects such as hashiCorp's or known libs like mux